davidkunio/GetCleanData_Project/README.md

 Introduction
 ------------
-This repository contains my work for the course project for the Coursera course "Getting and Cleaning data", part of the Data Science specialization.
-What follows first are my notes on the original data.

-About the raw data
+Coursera's "Getting and Cleaning data" Project.

+Raw Data
 ------------------

 The features (561 of them) are unlabeled and can be found in the x_test.txt.